mhausenblas/RDF2x/README.md

 ## Contact

-If you have any questions or want to contribute, please contact [Michael](mailto:michael.hausenblas@deri.org)
+If you have any questions or want to contribute, please contact [Michael](mailto:michael.hausenblas@deri.org).

-## License
+## Acknowledgements and License
+The work performed here is partially sponsored through the Integrated Project [LOD2](http://lod2.eu/WikiArticle/Project.html) (FP7-ICT-2009-5, No. 257943).

 All converters here are licensed under [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) Software License.